mozilla/mozillians-tests/README.md

 Web QA Tests for mozillians.org - A community phonebook for core contributors
 =============================================================================

 Thank you for checking out Mozilla's Mozillians test suite!
-Mozilla and the Mozwebqa team are grateful for the help and hard work of many contributors like yourself.
+Mozilla and the Web QA team are grateful for the help and hard work of many contributors like yourself.
 The following contributors have submitted pull requests to mozillians-tests:

 https://github.com/mozilla/mozillians-tests/contributors